Ice cap harbors abundant microorganisms

 But now, it seems, we have been wrong.
 There is much more life on the glaciers than we thought.

-Headed by Professor Alexandre Anesio, a group of researchers from the Department of Environmental Science at Aarhus University have discovered that the glaciers are teeming with life.
-Microbes that have adapted to life on the ice.
-And not just one or two species.
-Several thousand different species.
+Under the leadership of Professor Alexandre Anesio, a team of scientists from the Department of Environmental Science at Aarhus University have uncovered that the glaciers are abundant with organisms.
+These are microorganisms that have adjusted to living on the ice.
+Furthermore, the number of species is not limited to one or two.
+Instead, there are numerous thousands of distinct species.

-“A small puddle of melt-water on a glacier can easily have 4,000 different species living in it.
-They live on bacteria, algae, viruses and microscopic fungi.
-It’s a whole ecosystem that we never knew existed until recently," says Alexandre Anesio.
+"Alexandre Anesio states that a tiny pool of melted ice on a glacier could harbor around 4,000 distinct organisms.
+These organisms rely on bacteria, algae, viruses, and microscopic fungi for survival, forming a complete ecosystem that was previously unknown to us."

 What do the microbes live on?

-Over the past 50 years, researchers have repeatedly been surprised by the hardiness of life.
-Life has been found several kilometres underground – where there is neither sun nor oxygen.
-Billions of microorganisms "eat" minerals in the bedrock and so can survive.
+Throughout the last five decades, scientists have been consistently astonished by the resilience of life.
+Organisms have been discovered thriving several kilometers below the Earth's surface, where there is no sunlight or oxygen.
+Billions of microorganisms survive by "feeding" on minerals found in the bedrock.

-Researchers have shown that life can even survive in space.
-In 2007, European researchers placed a colony of more than 3,000 microscopic water bears (tardigrades) outside a satellite and sent them into orbit around the Earth.
-The orbit lasted 10 days, after which the satellite returned to Earth.
-No less than 68 per cent of the microbes survived the vacuum of space and the lethal radiation.
+Scientists demonstrated that survival is possible for organisms even in the space environment.
+In 2007, a group of European scientists positioned over 3,000 microscopic tardigrades (water bears) outside a satellite and dispatched them into orbit surrounding the planet.
+The orbit persisted for 10 days, following which the satellite descended back to Earth.
+A minimum of 68% of the microorganisms endured the vacuum and hazardous radiation in space.

-Therefore, it might not come as a surprise that life also thrives on the glaciers.
-After all there is sun, oxygen and water.
-Nevertheless, until recently, researchers believed that the ice had too little nourishment to sustain life.
-But they were wrong.
+Hence, it is possible that thriving life exists on glaciers as well.
+Considering the presence of sunlight, oxygen, and water, this shouldn't be shocking.
+However, scientists previously held the belief that the ice lacked adequate nutrients to support life, but this notion has been proven false.

 There is nourishment.
 Just in incredibly small quantities, explains Alexandre Anesio.